Three students outside

 About the course

-This new programme builds on the foundations of the PGDip in Intellectual Property and Practice and provides in-depth research training, encompassing perspectives drawn from the fields of copyright, design, patents and trade marks.
+This programme builds on the foundations of the PGDip in Intellectual Property and Practice and provides in-depth research training, encompassing perspectives drawn from the fields of copyright, design, patents and trade marks.

 In order to apply for this course you must have successfully completed or be due to complete the PGDip in Intellectual Property and Practice.
 Please consult the Entry Requirements for details of any further requirements that may apply if there has been a gap in study.